OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-03/README.md

 Apply complete!
 Resources: 0 added, 0 changed, 0 destroyed.
 ...
-$ terraform apply -refresh-only
+$ terraform apply -var-file=prod.tfvars -refresh-only
 ...
 No changes.
 Your infrastructure still matches the configuration.

 Terraform has checked that the real remote objects still match the result of your most recent changes, and found no differences.

-Would you like to update the Terraform state for "prod" to reflect these detected changes?
-  Terraform will write these changes to the state without modifying any real infrastructure.
-  There is no undo.
-Only 'yes' will be accepted to confirm.

-  Enter a value: yes

 Apply complete!
 Resources: 0 added, 0 changed, 0 destroyed.